pagkly/Zed/Investopedia3/Disintermediation.md

 Disintermediation can also lower the overall cost involved in completing transactions.
 Removing the intermediary may also allow a transaction to go through more quickly.

 Disintermediation can occur when a wholesale purchase allows an interested buyer to purchase goods, sometimes at quantity, directly from the producer.
-This can result in lower prices for the buyer because the intermediary, a [traditional retail store](https://www.investopedia.com/articles/markets/122415/worlds-top-10-retailers-wmt-cost.asp), has been removed from the purchasing process.
+This can result in lower prices for the buyer because the intermediary, a [[traditional retail store]](https://www.investopedia.com/articles/markets/122415/worlds-top-10-retailers-wmt-cost.asp), has been removed from the purchasing process.
 This saves the buyer from the markup cost generally associated with the transition of a product from a wholesale to a retail environment.

 Not all companies choose to offer wholesale options directly to customers, as it often requires a bigger investment in resources to process and ship these orders.
 It does, however, have some benefits to the company if it wants to limit the number of long-term wholesale contracts in use with retailers; working directly with customers bypasses a segment of the traditional retail market.